If you are an instructional designer, or you’re thinking about becoming one, it’s important to be aware of the salary ranges you should look for.

 1. Level of education

 Earning a degree in instructional design requires an investment of time, money, and effort, but it may very well pay off.
-IDs and ed-tech professionals with a higher education degree typically earn more than those who do not.
+Instructional designers and ed-tech professionals with a higher education degree typically earn more than those who do not.

 According to a 2015 Global eLearning Salary & Compensation Report released by The eLearning Guild, which used the responses of 5,127 of their members, people holding an instructional design doctorate degree have a salary that is around 24% higher than the United States average.
 There are also some positions – typically those in the higher education sector – where professionals are required to hold an instructional design Masters or Doctorate degree to get a position.